jackdawe/MBP/README.md

 ## Map Generation

+To generate a GridWorld map file that you can use for your tasks.

 Map files contain a simple matrix:
 - 0 for an empty space
 - 1 for an obstacle
 - 2 for the goal
-You can generate a GridWorld map of the size of your choice with this command.

 ### Command name